shanesturrock/bioit/docs/Installation.md

     %build  ALL=(ALL) NOPASSWD:ALL

-The following should be added for all installations:
+The following should be added to `/home/build/.bashrc`for all installations:

     alias check_updates="version_check_modules -av | egrep -v \"Up to date\"" export PATH=/home/build/bioit/bin:$PATH